UDA hits back at Atwoli, calls him ancient campaign expert

 "The remarks by their ancient campaign expert Francis Atwoli, are completely unnecessary and go against the tenets of democracy," revealed UDA Head of Communications Hussein Mohammed in a press release.

-Speaking during the roll out of the Universal Health Coverage at Port Reitz Sub County Hospital in Mombasa on Monday, Atwoli told neighbours of the DP to cut down all trees to prevent him from committing suicide once election results are announced.
+Speaking during the rollout of the Universal Health Coverage (UHC) programme at Port Reitz Sub-County Hospital in Mombasa on Monday, Atwoli told neighbours of the DP to cut down all trees to supposedly prevent him from taking his life once election results are announced.

 "Those who are close to William Ruto should cut down all the trees in Sugoi or else he will hang himself when the results are announced in August," said Atwoli.

-UDA clearly incensed by the remarks made it clear how they were mind boggled by not only the statement but also the reaction elicited by President Uhuru Kenyatta and Ministry of Health Cabinet Secretary Mutahi Kagwe, who were both in attendance.
+UDA officials, clearly incensed by the remarks, made it clear how they were mind boggled by not only the statement but also the reaction by President Uhuru Kenyatta and Ministry of Health Cabinet Secretary Mutahi Kagwe, who were both in attendance.

-"To use suicide as humor in electioneering, at a national health function attended by the Health Cabinet Secretary and presided by the Head of State and consequently finding it funny, is a demonstration of just how far these elite are from the realities and struggles of the Kenyan Hustle," read the statement in part.
+"To use suicide as humor in electioneering, at a National health function attended by the Health Cabinet Secretary and presided by the Head of State and consequently finding it funny, is a demonstration of just how far these elite are from the realities and struggles of the Kenyan Hustler," read the statement in part.

 JOIN OUR PULSE COMMUNITY!